sugarlabs/www/README.md

 ## History

 The site was redesigned during Google Summer of Code in 2017, and then informally reviewed by untainted readers in Google Code-in 2017.
 Many issues were created then, but most did not have consensus.
-Most of the issues addressed style and appearance rather than relevance or accuracy of content.
+Most of the issues addressed style and appearance rather than the relevance or accuracy of the content.
 Since then, we have decided to concentrate on keeping the content updated.

 ----